 Don’t go to the emergency room because your Parkinson’s symptoms have gotten worse without first talking with your doctor.

-There are plenty of reasons as to why a person with Parkinson’s would go to the ER.
-They have an infection that’s making their Parkinson’s worse, they fall and may have fractured a bone, etc. But, one should not go there as a first resort when they are experiencing an on-off period or freezing episode.
+There are plenty of reasons as to why you would go to the ER.
+Maybe you have an infection that’s making your Parkinson’s worse, you fall and may have fractured a bone, etc. But, you should not go there as a first resort when you are experiencing an on-off period or freezing episode.

-Parkinson’s is not an “urgent” condition, so ER doctors know less about Parkinson’s than they do about seizures, broken bones, or concussions.
-Patients who do go because of a change in symptoms often experience long waits, have to undergo a variety of tests and scans, and do not walk away armed with more information or feeling any better than when they first arrived.
+Parkinson’s is not an “urgent” condition.
+Emergency physicians know less about Parkinson’s than they do about seizures, broken bones, or concussions.
+Patients who do go because of a change in symptoms often experience long waits, undergo a variety of tests and scans, and do not walk away armed with more information or feeling any better than when they first arrived.

 Make a list of all medications, including dosage, timing, schedule and any other important information.
 BRING 2 COPIES of the list with you on your visit, one for the doctor or nurse, and one that can be placed with your medical chart.